|

 Gasoline

-There is a
+There

-We have a wood
+is a wood

-fired sauna and great camp fires
+fired sauna and we have great camp fires

 by the lake.